Talks to end Thai crisis inconclusive, new round called

 "We continue to be troubled by restrictions on the media," Psaki added.
 "In our communications with the Royal Thai Army, we are encouraging them to respect democratic principles, including freedom of speech and the press."

-Washington has stressed the need for the army to honor its commitment to make martial law temporary and Psaki reiterated that the United Stated wanted to see a return to full democracy.
+Washington has stressed the need for the army to honour its commitment to make martial law temporary and Psaki reiterated that the United Stated wanted to see a return to full democracy.

 Twenty-eight people have been killed and 700 injured since this latest chapter in the power struggle between Thaksin and the royalist elite flared up late last year.